Best Portable Dog PlayPens For RVs And Camping in 2022

 Puppy Training Pen

-If you get a puppy, whether you are camping or not, it's a good idea to have a playpen for them for a few reasons.
+If you get a puppy, whether you are camping or not, it's a good idea to give them their own area for a few reasons.

-1. You can use a bottomless one to teach them where to go in the yard.
+1. Use a bottomless one to teach them where to go in the yard.

-2. You can use it inside to contain them when you aren't home.
+2. Use it inside to contain them when you aren't home.

-If you are taking your puppy on a camping trip, you are going to need a portable playpen for the same purposes.
+If you are taking your puppy on a camping trip, you are going to need one for the same purposes.